Variegated English Holly

 Hardiness Zone: 5b

-This stunning cultivar is valued for its beautiful red berries which last throughout winter; attractive, glossy green foliage with striking silvery-white edges make this shrub really stand out; it requires moist to wet highly acidic soil
+This stunning cultivar is valued for its beautiful red berries which last throughout winter; attractive, glossy green foliage with striking white variegation that is primarily on the edges; this variety really stands out on the landscape;

 Variegated English Holly is primarily grown for its highly ornamental fruit.
 It features an abundance of magnificent red berries in mid fall.
-It has attractive dark green foliage edged in silver.
-The spiny oval leaves are highly ornamental and remain dark green throughout the winter.
-The flowers are not ornamentally significant.
+It has attractive white-variegated forest green foliage.
+The spiny oval leaves are highly ornamental and remain forest green throughout the winter.

-Variegated English Holly is a dense multi-stemmed evergreen tree with a distinctive and refined pyramidal form.
+Variegated English Holly is a dense multi-stemmed evergreen tree with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds and bees to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.